In this Risk Management Guide, we aim to discuss the various factors that traders must take into account when managing risk.

 Though it's difficult.
 It's possible to make profits in each market sentiment, also in a bear market.
 Don't expect huge profits.
 Not every day trades can be made.
 You have to be on the lookout for the right opportunity's.

-Being patient is of the most essential essence if you want to trade in a bear market.
+Being patient is of the essence if you want to trade in a bear market.
 Don't be bullish in a bearish sentiment.
 Wait for the right entry opportunity and be on the look-out for the next exit.
 Be conservative and not aggressive.

 We created strategies that can support you in doing just that!

 Read more about Altcoin Scraper , Volatility Hero and Crash Accumulator in our Strategy Guide.

 Learn to spot the right entries with our Technical Analysis Guide.

 To determine against which projects you're going to trade you can consider many factors.
 IS the coin I want to trade against having enough liquidity?
 The more liquidity the less (extremely) volatile the market is which means the more accurate the trades will be.